-Perumba River of Kerala
+Perumba River of Kerala with Map

 The Perumba River, also known as the Payyannur River, is an important watercourse that flows through the scenic Kannur and Kasargod districts of Kerala, India.
 It is 51 kilometers long and very important to the people who live along its banks, especially the town of Payyannur.